 I notice myself more than I notice the colors and lights and smells.

-My button-front jeans flare out wide at the bottom, swishing around my feet
+My button-front jeans flare out wide at the bottom, swishing around my

-My denim jacket sports flowered embroidery front and back – my own creation
+My denim jacket sports flowered embroidery front and back – my own

 I carry a brown leather bag with long fringes that sway with my gait.